ivre/ivre/web/static/doc/_sources/index.rst.txt

 ---------------

-If You want to learn more about the different purposes of IVRE, you should start reading the :ref:`principles:principles`.
+If You want to learn more about the different purposes of IVRE, you should start reading the :ref:`overview/principles:principles`.

-After that, you can start the :ref:`install/installation:installation` process.
+After that, you can start the :ref:`install/index:installation` process.

 Once you are ready, dive into the "Usage" section!